zubinkadva/beebus/README.md

 # Bee Business

 ### What is tihs?
 Developed as a freelancing project entirely by me (of course using a theme).
 Used for mantaining locations of bee hives on a map.
+It uses Laravel 5.4 framework for PHP using MySQL for backend storage.

 ### Map?
 This project uses the Google Maps API library.
 It generates a map with capabilities to add / edit markers (login required).
 These markers can be identified as having a gate or not.
 Different marker icons are used for this purpose for easy distinguishing.